TheOdinProject/curriculum/javascript/asynchronous_javascript_and_apis/project_weather_app.md

 1. Set up a form that will let users input their location and will fetch the weather info (still just `console.log()` it).
 1. Display the information on your webpage!
 1. Add any styling you like!
 1. Optional: add a 'loading' component that displays from the time the form is submitted until the information comes back from the API.
-Use DevTools to test for low-end devices.
+Use DevTools to simulate network speeds.
 1. Push that baby to github and share your solution below!

 </div>